 Answers will be edited for length, clarity, and consistency with journal style guidelines.

 REQUIRED: Why is your protocol significant?
-OR What key questions can this method help answer?

-Thomas Labadie: Methods for virus particles quantification represent a critical aspect of most virology studies.
+Thomas Labadie: Methods of virus particles quantification represent a critical aspect of most virology studies.
 The protocol we present here allow the precise quantification of the viral titer in real-time.[1].

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera